Nick689/CustomPOS/Usage.md

 ### POPULATING STOCK
-**Categories:** There's no limit to the number of category, but you would only have to type the number while editing database if use numbered name (start with 01 or 001) like:
+**Categories:** it use ENUM data type, there's no limit to the number of category, but you would only have to type the number while editing database if use numbered name (start with 01 or 001) like:
 01-Underware
 02-T-shirt
 03-...